 Sleeping references have the right class and know their GUID, but other data

 is not accessible until its pulled from the database.
-In Node.js, this
+This happens when you

 When querying entities with Nymph, the ETYPE constant on the class determines which database table(s) Nymph will look in.